 Professor/InstructorByron T. Ahn

 Syntax is the aspect of human language involved in building phrases out of words.
 How do words combine - like beads on a string?
 Are words the smallest building blocks of phrases?
 How can we make predictions about what is possible and impossible in these structures?
 This course aims to answer these questions while focusing on the methods linguists use to analyze natural language expressions.
 Explorations of universal properties of language structures, as well as the ways in which those structures can vary.
-Strong emphasis on building and testing hypotheses on the basis on language data and foundational field principals.
+Strong emphasis on building and testing hypotheses on the basis of both language data and foundational principles of the field.

 The central issues and leading theories of linguistic semantics for natural languages.
 Analyses of specific linguistic phenomena will be used to illustrate the interaction of syntax and semantics, the relation between language and the world, and the role of linguistic meaning in communication and understanding.
 Prerequisite: 201 or instructor's permission.

 This course delves into the internal composition of words (morphology) across languages.
 What is a word?
 What can be inside of a word?
 Do all languages build words in the same way(s), with the same sorts of ingredients?
 How similar is word-building to sentence-building?
 We will engage deeply with both the empirical and theoretical side of this topic, exploring not just morphology, but also its interactions with phonology (sound systems) and syntax (sentence structure).
 This class is highly interactive and hands-on.
 Students will develop tools of analysis and argumentation that are applicable in all areas of linguistics and beyond.